VAT in France : measures from the 2025 Finance Bill

 - VAT on Gas and Electricity Subscriptions

-Find more the details in our below article.
+Find more details in our below article.

 VAT Exemption Threshold